 You don't always have an internet connection, and you can't expect YouTube videos to live online forever.
 So, naturally, there's a lot of demand for ways to save YouTube videos to your computer or device.

 But while YouTube provides a way to do this on mobile devices (YouTube Premium), the site offers no official means for saving YouTube clips on a Mac.
-So, here we'll turn to the unofficial methods for downloading YouTube videos on a Mac, including the safest option and two free methods.
+So, here we'll turn to the unofficial YouTube downloaders for Macs, including the safest option and two free methods.

 Wondering what you risk by going against YouTube's rules?
 We've got an explanation of that at the bottom of the page.

 How can I download YouTube videos to watch offline on a Mac?

 The ways of circumventing YouTube's rules are neither simple nor are they particularly safe.
 However, the easiest YouTube downloader that works on Macs is via the website OnlineVideoConverter.
 Here's how to do it:

 1. Copy the URL of a YouTube video.

 2. Open OnlineVideoConverter.
 You may need to decline a request for notifications.